-The System's net position - restricted for pensions continues showing slight decreases during the last ten years, decreases (which occurred in fiscal years 2020, 2019, 2018, 2015, and 2011) resulting from 1) the System being frozen and 2) low investment returns due to economic slowdowns that detrimentally affected most pension systems in those years.
+The System's net position - restricted for pensions on a market value basis was \$492.6 million (excluding the Future Benefit Fund of \$4.5 million) at September 30, 2021.
+At the same time the present value of pension obligations was \$470.3 million.
+The System's excess assets of \$22.3 million or 104.47% funded level provides the System cushion for providing benefits.
 The Board of Trustees believe, and the actuarial calculations confirm, that the System is in a financial position to meet its current and projected obligations.
 With a continued focus on a prudent investment program, cost controls, and strategic planning, the System should maintain its current funded position over an extended period of years.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED SEPTEMBER 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED SEPTEMBER 30, 2021